2018 United Nations Security Council election

-The five members will serve on the Security Council for the 2019–20 period.
+The five members served on the Security Council for the 2019–20 period.

 In order of votes received, Germany and Belgium were elected in the Western European and Others Group, the Dominican Republic in the Latin American and Caribbean Group, and South Africa and Indonesia in the African and Asia-Pacific Groups.
 In addition, the Dominican Republic was elected to the Security Council for the first time.